KonuTech/gfk_ml_ops_data_analyst/README.md

 > Recall and F1-Score for week 202039 increased in a relation to week 202038.
 That might have been related to an increase in events.
 > There was a rising trend in the number of events per week before Black Friday happened.
 A more accurate assessment needs further analysis.
+> The model seems to be all healthy and happy.

 ![image info](./docs/images/evidently_ai/202038_classification_performance.jpg)